EkaterinaKonst/vote_app/README.md

-Website with a vote on 1 question
+Website with a vote on 1 question.
+Voteapp video shows it.